-The deputy says, “Mort, I’ll catch up with you at the hospital for your statement.”
-Mort waves to show he heard him, and the deputy shuts the ambulance doors so they can get on their way to the hospital.
+The Deputy says, “Mort, I’ll catch up with you at the hospital for your statement.”
+After Mort waves to show he heard him the Deputy shuts the ambulance doors so they can get on their way to the hospital.

 Mort grins and says, “I always wear safety boots with a steel toe cap because I don’t like getting my toes stepped on.”

-The deputy has his statement, Mort is all patched up, so he’s taken down to see administration about the bill.
-He calls Sissy at home to ask how he should handle this, which requires a long explanation about what happened, and why.
+The Deputy has his statement, Mort is all patched up, so he’s taken down to see administration about the bill.
+He calls Sissy at home to ask how he should handle this, which requires a long explanation about what happened and why.
 Sissy has him hand his phone to the hospital admin person who is then busy writing a number of things down before she hands the phone back.
 Sissy tells Mort, “You have to pay her a hundred bucks and the rest is covered by the trust insurance.
 You got that, Mort?”
 He acknowledges it, pays the money, and turns around to find Jenny waiting.
-She takes him to the truck, where he falls asleep.
+She takes him to the truck, where he falls asleep as she drives.

 Tuesday, More Planning